Date of Award

 PhD Leadership Studies

-Joi A. Spencer, PhD - Co-Chair; Lea Hubbard, PhD - Co-Chair; Christopher B. Newman, PhD Member
+Joi A. Spencer, PhD - Co-Chair; Lea A. Hubbard, PhD - Co-Chair; Christopher B. Newman, PhD Member

 African American Women, Trauma, Education, Persisitence